Skip to main content

 Hire a security expert.

-The GLBA, GDPR, PCI DSS, and some other regulations and standards require organizations to appoint a data protection officer (DPO).
-Hiring a professional DPO is a win-win situation: on the one hand, you’ll be one step closer to compliance; on the other hand, having a professional DPO increases your organization’s resilience to data security threats.
-However, you might also use the services of a DPO consultant if having a full-time in-house specialist isn’t financially realistic for your organization.
+The GLBA, GDPR, PCI DSS, and other regulations and standards require organizations to appoint a data protection officer (DPO).
+Hiring a professional, experienced DPO is a win-win solution: on the one hand, you’ll be one step closer to compliance; on the other hand, having a professional DPO increases your organization’s resilience to data security threats.
+If having a full-time in-house specialist isn’t financially viable for your organization, you might also consider using the services of a DPO consultant.

-A DPO can give your organization valuable data protection advice and recommendations on implementing proper security controls as well as ensure timely notification of cybersecurity incidents to all stakeholders and relevant authorities.
+A DPO can give your organization valuable data protection advice and recommendations on implementing proper security controls, as well as ensure timely notifications of any cybersecurity incidents to all stakeholders and relevant authorities.

-When looking for a DPO, pay special attention to expertise in data protection and cybersecurity compliance for financial institutions.
+When looking for a DPO, pay special attention to expertise in data protection and cybersecurity compliance for banks.
 Knowledge of how financial organizations operate is also a plus.
-And remember: to make it work, your company must be open to changes and assist your DPO when needed.
+Assist your DPO when needed, and remember: to make it work, your company must be open to change.

 4. Secure your network